natecook/jennajuby/site/content/post/new-york-city-autumn.md

 _**If you're on a budget...**_

 * I’m not going to sugarcoat this for you, October and November are two of the most expensive months to visit NYC.
-The weekend of the marathon will definitely be more expensive than the surrounding weeks but, trust me, visiting during this time is worth it!
-If you’re looking to save some money, book an airbnb on the Upper West Side or Upper East Side.
+The weekend of the marathon will definitely be more expensive than the surrounding time to try to avoid those days.
+If you’re looking to save some money, **_book an airbnb_** on the Upper West Side or Upper East Side.
 These two affordable neighborhoods in Manhattan are affordable and BONUS, the UWS and UES border Central Park so they are the perfect location in autumn!
 And if you’re looking for the very cheapest option in NYC, consider an airbnb in Brooklyn or Queens.
 Both these boroughs are enormous (3-4 times the size of Manhattan itself) so make sure you research the neighborhood you’ll be in and get as close to a train station as possible for easy travel!

 **_If you're feeling fancy..._**

 * If money isn’t an issue then the my favorite neighborhoods to suggest for a fall trip would be the West Village, Upper West Side, and Upper East Side.
 You’ll find the most variety (and fanciest!) of hotels on the UES.
 In contrast, the West Village is full of beautiful boutique hotels that are downright dreamy.
 And although the Upper West Side doesn’t have a lot of hotel options, there are beautiful penthouses and homes to rent that will make you feel like you're in "You've Got Mail".
-My dream accommodations would be The Greenwich Hotel in West Village, any fancy hotel on 5th or Park Ave, or a townhouse rental on the UWS.
+My dream accommodations would be [The Greenwich Hotel](https://www.thegreenwichhotel.com/) in West Village, any fancy hotel on 5th or Park Ave, or a townhouse rental on the UWS.
 Obviously if you’re not going full on baller status, just look for a reasonably priced hotel or airbnb in these neighborhoods, there are so many options!

 **Things To Do**

 * **Explore Central Park,** the queen of autumn in New York!
 Grab a cup of coffee at Joe’s Coffee on Columbus and 69th and head into the park.
 CP highlights of fall colors are the Gapstow Bridge, Umpire Rock, The Mall, Bathesda Terrace & Fountain, Cherry Hill & Bow Bridge, and Conservatory Water.
-Stop for a snack at Le Pain Quotidien cafe near Sheep’s Meadow or Conservatory Water, or lunch to go from Zucker’s Bagels just outside the park.
-Set aside a lot of time to explore these beautiful areas, Central Park is over 900 acres and needs a whole day for you to bath in it’s fall glory!
+Stop for a snack at Le Pain Quotidien cafe near [Sheep’s Meadow](https://www.google.com/maps/place/Le+Pain+Quotidien/@40.7745287,-73.9744717,17.63z/data=!4m5!3m4!1s0x0:0xd84cc631d91d2adc!8m2!3d40.7730323!4d-73.9742947) or [Conservatory Water](https://www.google.com/maps/place/Le+Pain+Quotidien/@40.7740792,-73.9671919,20.04z/data=!4m5!3m4!1s0x89c258936be95a89:0x17a14742045e399b!8m2!3d40.7740226!4d-73.966525), or lunch to go from Zucker’s Bagels just outside the park.
+Set aside a lot of time to explore these beautiful areas, Central Park is over 900 acres and needs a whole day for you to bath in it's fall glory!

 * **Walk up Riverside Park** to see the fall foliage.
 Riverside is often overlooked by tourists because Central Park is just a few blocks away from it but Riverside is so wonderful it should not be missed!
 It runs for miles along the Hudson River and the view you get of the colorful trees across the water in New Jersey are like out of a movie!
-I would start from the bottom and walk your way to the very top, my favorite area being around 90th and 105th St. Stop by Irving Farm Coffee roasters for a warm drink and By The Way Bakery for a yummy gf treat!
+I would start from the bottom and walk your way to the very top, my favorite area being around 90th and 105th St. Stop by [Irving Farm Coffee Roasters](https://www.instagram.com/irvingfarm/) for a warm drink and [By The Way Bakery](https://www.instagram.com/bythewaybakery/) for a yummy gf treat!

 * **“Top Of The Rock” observatory** is an amazing way to see the fall foliage in Central Park from above!
-The best time of day to see the colors would be in the middle of the day when the sun is bright although watching the sunset from up there is stunning as well!